YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * To ensure that MUPIP EXTRACT reflects a consistent application state, suspend the database updates to all regions involved in the extract, typically with the FREEZE qualifier, or backup the database with the ONLINE qualifier and extract files from the backup.

 * EXTRACT places its output in the file defined by the file-name.
-EXTRACT may output to a UNIX file on any device that supports such files, including magnetic tapes.

 * In UTF-8 mode, MUPIP EXTRACT writes a sequential output file in the UTF-8 character encoding.
 Ensure that the MUPIP EXTRACT commands and corresponding MUPIP LOAD commands execute with the same setting for the environment variable ydb_chset.